Take Home Pay Calculator: See Your Real Paycheck After Taxes

 | Health Premium (single) | $1,368 | $475 | $893 |

-The bottom line: maximizing all available pre-tax benefits on an $85,000 salary saves nearly $9,800 in taxes annually while simultaneously building retirement savings, healthcare reserves, and dependent-care funds.
+The bottom line: maximizing available pre-tax benefits on an $85,000 salary can shelter nearly $9,800 in taxes annually while simultaneously building retirement savings and healthcare reserves.
 This is why total compensation planning matters as much as gross salary negotiation.

 Comparing Take-Home Pay Calculators: What to Look For